IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Requirements-on-zOS.md

 ### Node.js SDK

-If you intend to run Node.js applications on z/OS®, you must install the IBM SDK for Node.js - z/OS.
-See [Installing and configuring IBM SDK for Node.js - z/OS®](https://www.ibm.com/support/knowledgecenter/en/SSTRRS_8.0.0/com.ibm.nodejs.zos.v8.doc/install.htm) for full details.
+If you intend to run Node.js applications on z/OS®, you must install the IBM® SDK for Node.js - z/OS®.
+See [Installing and configuring IBM® SDK for Node.js - z/OS®](https://www.ibm.com/support/knowledgecenter/en/SSTRRS_8.0.0/com.ibm.nodejs.zos.v8.doc/install.htm) for full details.